Ca5parAD/Bittensor-Subnet-DCA/README.md

 # Bittensor Subnet DCA

-A Python program to automate Dollar-Cost Averaging (DCA) staking into Bittensor subnets, supporting both testnet and mainnet.
+A Python program to execute multiple subnet DCA's at once; intended to save time by eliminating the need to individually stake into each subnet you are DCAing into.

 ## Features
 - Stakes a user-defined TAO amount into specified subnets.